zuozhenggh/learning-library/content-management-library/apex-integration/lab2-provision-apex/setup-apex.md

 ## Summary

 This completes this lab.
 At this point, you know how to create a new Autonomous Transaction Processing instance and create an APEX workspace within it.
-Click on **Lab 2: Create an APEX App from a Spreadsheet** to build an APEX application in your workspace.
+Click on **Lab 3: Setup Content Repository** to create repository to manage content.

 ## Acknowledgements
-- **Author** -
-- **Contributors** -
+* **Author** - Vinay Kumar, Director - Product Management, Oracle Content Management
-- **Last Updated By/Date** -
+* **Last Updated By/Date** - Vinay Kumar, Feb 2022